kreauniv/comp206/year2021/source/avl.rst

         return NULL; // Unreachable.
     }

+    // Sets a value to be associated with the given key.
+    // If the key already exists in the tree, it'll change
+    // the value stored in the node.
+If it doesn't, it'll
+    // add a new node at an appropriate point and ensure that
+    // the tree remains balanced.
     avltree avltree_set(avltree t, int key, void *value) {
         if (t == NULL) { return NULL; }
         if (t->key == key) {